ptpdefi/elainemakyl-tic-tac-toe/README.md

 1. Writing more test cases: Currently it's not enough to cover the basic functionality, so I need to find a way to solve the svg issue as mentioned above so I can add more test cases to meet a certain level of threshold.

 2. Implementing 4th flow: can use `window.localStorage` to store the game stats as an object.
-For example:
+For example: (done)

 ```json
 {